devhammed/devhammed.github.io/_posts/2024-03-18-extracting-laravel-11-bootstrap-configurations.md

     ->create();
 ```

+Because these methods accepts `callable` type, we can extract the configurations into separate classes and use them in the `bootstrap/app.php` file.

 So let's see how we can extract these configurations into separate classes to make the `bootstrap/app.php` file cleaner and more maintainable.

 We will also make use of one of the new `make:*` commands which is `artisan make:class` to create the new classes and also I will be calling them `Bootstrappers` as they are responsible for bootstrapping the application.